sclipman/EPI-ClusT/README.md

 ## Usage

-  1. Clone or download this repository
+  1. Clone or download this repository.
-  2. Ensure that all dependencies are installed (see below)
+  2. Ensure that all dependencies are installed (see below).
   3. Run using one of the following terminal commands:
   - `./TransmissionCluster.py`
   - `python3 TransmissionCluster.py`